rdiaz02/Zotero-to-Referey/README.md

 # Zotero to Referey #

 _Use Referey on Androids with your Zotero db.
-Or export your Zotero db in a way that Referey will be able to use_
+Or export your Zotero db in a way that Referey will be able to use._

 The `zotero-to-referey.R` code will take a [Zotero](http://www.zotero.org) sqlite database (db) and convert it into a database that